Smith Island Rainbow Cake

 Prepare the construction icing… (⅔ of the batch)

-- The very first thing you should do here, before getting out any other ingredients is cut up the butter and set it out to soften, then move on to melting the chocolate.
+- The very first thing you should do here, before getting out any other ingredients is cut up the butter (100g of it for this batch) and set it out to soften, then move on to melting the chocolate.

-- put 200g (4¾ oz) of the white chocolate in a bowl over a small pot of simmering water, the water should not touch the bowl and it should be just simmering, it'll heat up further once the bowl's been on it for a little bit and you don't want to overheat the chocolate.
-I like to use a glass bowl so I can watch for boiling, if it starts to boil, take the bowl off, lower the heat and stir the chocolate while waiting for the water to cool back down to a simmer, then replace the bowl on top of the pot if further melting is required.
+- Put 200g (4¾ oz) of the white chocolate in a bowl over a small pot of simmering water, the water should not touch the bowl and it should be just simmering, it'll heat up further once the bowl's been on it for a little bit and you don't want to overheat the chocolate.
+I like to use a glass bowl and a rubber spatula so I can watch below for boiling.
+If it starts to boil, take the bowl off, lower the heat and stir the chocolate while waiting for the water to cool back down to a simmer, then replace the bowl on top of the pot if further melting is required.

-- Stir the chocolate as it melts and remove the bowl from the heat while there are still visible lumps, keep stirring until the last of the lumps melt and the chocolate is smooth, set this aside to cool and thicken while you gather up the other ingredients and start making the icing.
+- Stir the chocolate as it melts and remove the bowl from the heat while there are still visible lumps, keep stirring until the last of the lumps melt and the chocolate is smooth, you can move it back and forth over the hot water if the last of the lumps are a bit stubborn, set this aside to cool and thicken while you gather up the other ingredients and start making the icing.

 - NOW gather up and prep the other ingredients.

 - Using your mixer with a whisk attachment, whisk together 100g (3.5 oz) butter and 150g (5 oz) cream cheese until soft and fluffy, the colour should be uniform and there should be no lumps of butter.
 If you're seeing lumps of butter, it's not softened enough, you may need to let it sit for a while longer and come back to whisk further.